Sunday, November 03, 2024

 An Open Malc with Alan Peters blowing harp and singing a bit of Adrian’s ‘Day of the Dead’ poem, which he’d scribbled down as it was displayed (thus giving it the scratch performance that Adrian never achieved).
 Now I appreciate the inter-art aspects of Henri’s work, I’m I much bigger fan than I’ve been, seeing, as I did, the Mersy poets’ fame as a bit of a blanket over the rest of The British Poetry Revival – but I see now that that was never their intention, though it was an unintended consequence of that fame and notoriety.
 I know I’m rattling away from the theme, but it’s worth to add that Alan performed and toured with Henri at some point.

 Helen Tookey read some more beautiful passages from her forthcoming book on/about/out of/round and about Lowry.
 More about that when it’s out, I think.
-In the meantime, he's the New Brighton plaque for Lowry, with the quote selected by Helen.
+In the meantime, here's the New Brighton plaque for Lowry, with the quote selected by Helen.

 A showing of Tristram Powell’s 1960s documentary on Lowry followed.
 (Meeting the film maker himself a few years ago was a privilege.
 He died earlier this year, after a legendary career in film and TV.
-Rough Passage was his first feature in 1967: it's worth it to hear the dreadful John Davenport, who elsewhere accuses Lowry of being an onanist, here calls him 'a little tipsy Deliah'!)
+Rough Passage was his first feature in 1967: it's worth it to hear the dreadful John Davenport, who elsewhere accuses Lowry of being an onanist, here calls him 'a little tipsy Delilah'!)
 I can't the video or Tristram's website.

 The traditional toast to Lowry and (this year) to John: mescal, of course!